 A stutterer watching a speech-language pathologist model gentle onsets is like Joe Sixpack watching Michael Jordan.
 The stutterer might learn more if the speech-language pathologist modeled the mistakes her other clients have made, and then showed how to correct those mistakes.
 Or the speech-language pathologist prepared a video of her previous clients making mistakes and then learning to correct their mistakes.
 Best is to do group therapy, such as at an intensive residential program, where you see other stutterers making mistakes and you help them correct their mistakes, or when you make mistakes they help you.

 Improving Associative Stage Speech Motor Learning

 In the second or associative stage of motor learning, you learn to perform and refine a new motor skill.
-But are there better fluent speech motor skills than the skills taught in fluency shaping stuttering therapy programs?
+Are there fluent speech motor skills that aren’t taught in fluency shaping stuttering therapy programs?

 Lower Vocal Pitch

 Speaking at a lower vocal pitch requires relaxing one’s vocal folds, and reduces stuttering.
 Unlike other fluency-enhancing techniques such as a slow speaking rate or gentle onsets, listeners like the sound of a lower vocal pitch.
 A lower vocal pitch communicates confidence and relaxed authority.
 Some listeners even say that a lower vocal pitch sounds “sexy.”
 Speaking with a lower vocal pitch makes one feel relaxed and confident.
 Yet this technique is not a target behavior in fluency shaping stuttering therapy programs.